lrondanini/swayjs/README.md

 ### - ValidationRule.MaxLength\<number>

 Can be applied to strings and arrays.
-Verifies tha the max length of a string or an array is less or equal to number.
+Verifies that the max length of a string or an array is less or equal to number.
 Example:

 ```js
 title: string & ValidationRule.MaxLength<10>